riot/riot/doc/guide/index.md

 </my-tag>
 ```

 The `name` is the name of the element and `i` is the index number.
-Both of these labels can be anything that suits best for the situation.
+Both of these labels can be anything that's best suited for the situation.

 ### Object loops